coke5151/python-project-template/README.md

 2. (Optional) Enable uv as resolver and installer:
    `pdm config use_uv true`
 3. Run `pdm init`, it will modify `pyproject.toml` automatically.
+4. Run `pdm update` to install and update the template default dependencies.

 [How to use uv as resolver and installer of PDM](https://pdm-project.org/en/latest/usage/uv/)